grislyeye/grislyeye.com/posts/black-griffin-session-33.md

 <h5>Scene IV: Night 1 (Continued)</h5>

-<p>When we last left our misaligned bounty hunters they had just challenged a group of Royalist bailiffs interrogating junior members of our mercenary company.</p>
+<p>When we last left our misaligned bounty hunters they had just challenged a group of Royalist bailiffs interrogating junior members of their mercenary company.</p>

 <dl>
 <dt>Biron</dt>